 Learning how to grow sage plant indoors is not difficult when you understand that lots of light is necessary for successfully growing sage indoors.
 A sunny window with several hours of sunlight is a good start whenever you are growing sage in containers.
 Likely though, the sunny window will not give potted sage plants enough light to flourish abundantly.
 Therefore, supplemental lighting can improve the situation and is often necessary for the care of potted sage herbs.

 Sage needs six to eight hours of full sun daily.
 If your sunny window does not provide this much daily sun, use fluorescent lighting when growing sage indoors.
-A double fluorescent tube mounted under a counter top, without cabinets underneath, can provide the perfect spot for sage in containers.
+A double fluorescent tube mounted under a countertop, without cabinets underneath, can provide the perfect spot for sage in containers.
 For every hour of sunlight required, give growing sage indoors two hours under the light.
-Place the potted herb at least 5 inches from the light, but no further away than 15 inches.
+Place the potted herb at least 5 inches (13 cm.) from the light, but no further away than 15 inches (38 cm.).
 If artificial light alone is used when growing sage in containers, give it 14 to 16 hours daily.

 Successfully learning how to grow sage plant indoors will include using the right soil too.
 Sage, like most herbs, does not require a rich and fertile soil, but the potting medium must provide good drainage.
 Clay pots assist in drainage.